ReneOlsthoorn/Ground/README.md

 2025.03.27: SDL3 support and added win32-screengrab.g example.
 2025.04.15: Bertus game added.
 Written in 400 lines of code.
 2025.06.06: Asm arrays added (see snake.g)
 2025.06.10: Game Of Life added.
 2025.06.13: Removed usage of innerclasses in the structure of the compiler.
 Using namespaces now.
+2025.06.20: Optimizer extended.
+It will replace literals now, and remove unused variables.